phenotypic/homebridge-web-sprinklers/README.md

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based sprinkler system to Apple's [HomeKit](http://www.apple.com/ios/home/).
 Using simple HTTP requests, the plugin allows you to turn on/off individual sprinkler zones.
 With the use of the [Apixu API](https://www.apixu.com), the plugin can also provide scheduling for your sprinkler system.

 Watering start times and the watering durations can be (and are by default) calculated by the plugin, taking into account local weather conditions and user-specified values.

+Find examples for the sprinkler controller itself in the _examples_ folder.

 ## Installation